Dr. Baba Saheb Ambedkar Hospital metro station

-Rohini West (also known as Rohini Sector 6, 10) is a metro station of the Red Line of Delhi Metro.
+Dr. Baba Saheb Ambedkar Hospital (formerly known as Rohini West) is a metro station of the Red Line of Delhi Metro.
 It is located in Sector 6 & Sector 10 of Rohini in Delhi, India.
 The station was inaugurated on 31 March 2004.
 The station is located just in front of Unity One Mall, Rohini.
 To provide seamless connection, the mall and the station have been integrated with Skywalk between the station building and the mall near gate no. 1 which allows travellers to directly enter the mall without exiting through the exit gates and vice versa.